aurianworld/matpac/training_matpac/README.md

 ## Configuration insights

-The config file [matpac.yaml](./config/matpac.yaml) has all the same hyperparameters as the best model of paper.
-However when training, we used a version of AudioSet where we had `2012615` samples above 6s.
+The config file [matpac.yaml](./config/matpac.yaml) has all the same hyperparameters as the best model of the paper.
+For pre-training, we used a version of AudioSet where we had `2012615` samples above 6s.

-As we presented several hyperparameters in epochs in our paper that are counted in steps in the config file, you will have to re-calculate their values in regards of your number of samples and your batch size.
+We presented several hyperparameters in epochs in our paper that are counted in steps in the config file.
+Therefore, you will have to re-calculate their values in regards of your number of training samples and your batch size.

 The affected parameters are: